abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Completed all the optional hard modes for an assignment - using Mustache server side pages in a server I built using Node and Express.

 **Link(s) to work** https://github.com/abbeyperini/DC_Back_End/tree/master/Week7/Day2

+### Day 28: October 22, Thursday

+**Today's Progress**: Our teacher encouraged us to apply daily assignments to a hobby project, so I built enough of an app for a hobby project idea to add the ability to allow user to register, login, signout, and only see their information after they login successfully.

+**Link(s) to work** https://github.com/abbeyperini/DC_Back_End/tree/master/Week7/petPlanner